 Upon entry into the ESG funded emergency shelter, all guests meet with a case manager to develop a case plan.
-The case plan establishes a plan for securing permanent housing and identifies barriers that may prevent a guest from achieving this goal.
-Specifically, within the first 48 business hours of when the guest arrives at the facility a complete intake packet, including the completion of a needs assessment as well as the scheduling of a mental health assessment, substance abuse assessment, and legal assessment will be completed.
-The case manager will also create a three-month case plan outlining goals as well as a weekly case plan with scheduled appointments listed and dates established for the completion of all goals.
+The case plan establishes goals for securing permanent housing and identifies barriers that may prevent a guest from achieving this goal.
+Specifically, within the first 48 business hours of arriving at the facility, an intake packet, including the completion of a needs assessment as well as the scheduling of a mental health assessment, substance abuse assessment, and legal assessment will be completed for the guest.
+The case manager will also create a three-month case plan outlining goals as well as a weekly calendar with scheduled appointments listed and dates established for the completion of all goals.
 Essential services offered include but are not limited to: housing search, employment barriers, job training, education, transportation, child care, health, mental health, substance abuse, and legal services.
 The program prioritizes the services which help guests obtain permanent housing, increase income, and save money.